tohidur/CS/c1-r/2_algo/3_greedy_algos/6_kruskal_and_disjoint_sets/README.md

   - _Create Set(x)_
     Representative.
 We chose an element to represent the set
   - _Union(x, y)_
+    - Unites the disjoint sets that contain x and y, say sx and sy, into a new set sx U sy.
   - _Find_Set(i)_
+    - Returns a pointer to the representative of the set containing x.

 - **Linked-List implementation of Disjoint set**
   - Each element there will be structure/object